-Cloud solutions are often based on data entry via web applications and organizations may use separate vendors for functions like HR management and payroll services, with no cross-checking or reconciliation among them.
-This may be
+Cloud solutions are often based on data entry via web applications and organisations may use separate vendors for functions like HR management and payroll services, with no cross-checking or reconciliation among them.
+This may be a good reason to use one provider for related applications or to employ a cloud services aggregator that offers intermediate transaction management functions.

-It is important to ensure providers comply with any regulatory, corporate, industry or other standards relating to cloud services a good reason to use one provider for related applications or to employ a cloud services aggregator that offers intermediate transaction management functions.
+It is important to ensure providers comply with any regulatory, corporate, industry or other standards relating to cloud services